MetaMudraGames/The-Tempest/SCENARIO_GUIDE.md

+# Scenario Guide: The Divergent Timeline

+## 📝 How This Simulation Works

+You are stepping into the shoes of **Prospero**, the exiled Duke of Milan and sorcerer.

+Unlike a normal game, this simulation has a **Narrator** who is studying your performance.
+* **Don't try to "act" exactly like the book.**
+* **Be Yourself.** If you think Prospero should be kinder, be kind.
+If you think he should be angrier, be angry.

+The educational value comes from seeing **how the story breaks** when you change Prospero's personality.

+### The Feedback Loop

+After every major interaction, the Narrator will interrupt the simulation to show you a card like this:

+> **🔍 LITERARY ANALYSIS**
+> * **Your Choice:** You apologized to Caliban.
+> * **Shakespeare's Choice:** Prospero cursed Caliban ("Thou poisonous slave, got by the devil himself!")
+> * **Deep Insight:** Shakespeare wrote Prospero as cruel here to show that his power relies on fear, not love.
+By apologizing, you have weakened your authority, and Caliban may now see you as vulnerable.

+## 🎭 The Characters & Your Relationships

+### ARIEL (The Spirit)
+* **Original Dynamic:** Transactional.
+Prospero bullies Ariel ("Dost thou forget / From what a torment I did free thee?").
+* **Your Challenge:** Try treating Ariel as a partner.
+Does it work?
+Or does Ariel stop fearing you?

+### CALIBAN (The Slave)
+* **Original Dynamic:** Abusive.
+Prospero punishes him with cramps; Caliban curses him back.
+* **Your Challenge:** Try "rehabilitating" Caliban.
+Is he capable of redemption, or is his nature fixed?

+### MIRANDA (The Daughter)
+* **Original Dynamic:** Protective/Controlling.
+Prospero puts her to sleep and manages her knowledge.
+* **Your Challenge:** Try being honest with her.
+How does she handle the truth about the usurpation?

+---
+*Ready to test the timeline?
+Go to `SYSTEM_INSTRUCTIONS.md`.*

 ## 🗺️ Campaign Roadmap (The 5 Levels)

 The simulation is divided into 5 "Acts" or operational phases.
 As Prospero, you must complete the objectives in each phase to progress.